How to Kill Whiteflies

 Since these formulas are contact killers and they do not persist in the environment, several applications may be needed for full control.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

 Why Choose a Natural Solution?

 Insecticidal soaps and neem oils are safe to use around children and pets.
 They break down into their natural elements within 7-10 days leaving no residual impact on the environment.

-They are highly preferable to chemical pesticides with toxins that can kill beneficial insects and cause long-term detrimental affects on the environment.
+They are highly preferable to chemical pesticides with toxins that can kill beneficial insects and cause long-term detrimental effects on the environment.
 Another negative effect of the chemical pesticides is the whiteflies' possible buildup of resistance to the chemicals in the pesticides.